-Council members Jerry Thorne and Cheryl Cook-Kallio are campaigning for mayor.
-Whichever one is elected mayor still allows the other to remain on the council to complete their two years left on their current term.
+City Council members Jerry Thorne and Cheryl Cook-Kallio are campaigning for mayor.
+Whichever one is elected mayor still allows the other to remain on the council to complete the two years left on their current terms.
 A special election, as mandated by the City Council, will be held probably in March to fill the seat vacated by the winning mayor candidate.

 Those seeking a seat on the City Council in the upcoming election are businesswoman Karla Brown, transportation consultant Erlene DeMarcus, Planning Commission Chairman Jerry Pentin and Michael Harris.